pupilfirst/pupilfirst/docs/users/cohort_reports.md

 sidebar_label: Cohort Reports
 ---

-Coaches have access to a _Cohorts_ tab that lists all active and inactive cohorts in the course that the coach has access to.
+Coaches have access to the _Cohorts_ tab that lists all active and inactive cohorts in the course that the coach has access to.
+School admins as well have access to the _cohorts_ tab and can see all the cohorts(active, ended) of the course.

 ![Coach's list of students](../assets/cohort_reports/cohorts_page.png)